opentok/opentok-android-sdk-samples/README.md

 ### Screen Sharing

-This app shows how to to publish a screen-sharing video, using the device screen as the source for the stream's video ([More](/Screen-Sharing)).
+This app shows how to publish a screen-sharing video, using the device screen as the source for the stream's video ([More](/Screen-Sharing)).

 ### Live Photo Capture